The oldest public wildflower garden in the United States

 Comparisons: Of the Bedstraws native to Minnesota the common ones are: Galium aparine L.- (Stickywilly aka Cleavers) which has very weak stems, 4-petal flowers, hairy leaves of 6 to 8 and hooked hairs on the seed capsule, grows as an annual; G. asprellum, Rough Bedstraw, has rough stems and leaves (whorl of 6 - 4 or 5 on side branches), is sprawling, and only a few 4-part flowers per cluster, but the clusters fork 1 to 3 times, seed pod is without bristles; G. labradoricum, Labrador Bedstraw, is sprawling, leaves with backward curving tips in a whorl of 4, clusters of only 3 flowers and is found in wet cold places; G. tinctorium, Small Bedstraw, is also sprawling in wet places, leaves of 4 to 6 in a whorl with very small 3-lobed flowers with stalks less than 1/4 inch long; G. trifidum, Three-lobed Bedstraw, is sprawling, leaves in a whorl of 4, small clusters of 1 to 3 3-parted flowers with stalks over 1/4 inch long; and G. triflorum, Fragrant Bedstraw, sprawling, with abruptly pointed leaves in a whorl of 6 with a vanilla odor when crushed, 4 -parted flowers in forked clusters of 3, smooth stem nodes, hair on other parts and leaf edges.

 Lore and Uses: The seeds, lightly roasted, are said to make a caffeine free coffee substitute.
+Merritt Fernald (Ref. #6) wrote European writers are agreed that the seeds of Cleavers make the best substitute for coffee in our northern flora.
+When dried and slightly roasted the seeds have the flavor or aroma of coffee.
+This fact is of special interest since the genus Galium belongs to the same natural family [the Rubiaceae] as true coffee."
 A tea made from parts of the entire plant, except the root, was used for kidney stones and bladder problems.
 The shoots are rich in Vitamin C and were once used a spring tonic and a cure for scurvy.
 A wash made from the plant was said to fade freckles and sunburn as well as treat psoriasis.
 A tea brew was drunk to help coagulate the blood.
-(Ref. #s25 & 26)
+(Ref.#7)

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.